RoyGeagea/aws-dynamic-website/readme.md

     - Configure the instances with the appropriate security groups (Web Server Security Group)
 2) Create a Target Group for the ALB:
     - Open the AWS Management Console and navigate to the Amazon EC2 service.
-    - Click on "Target Groups" in the navigation pane and select "Create target group."
+    - Click on "Target Groups" in the navigation pane and select "Create target group".
     - Provide a name for the target group, choose the desired protocol (HTTP or HTTPS), and select the appropriate port
-    - Specify the target type as "Instance," and select the two web server instances created earlier.
+    - Specify the target type as "Instance" and select the two web server instances created earlier.
     - Configure any additional settings as required and create the target group.
 3) Create the Application Load Balancer (ALB):
-    - In the Amazon EC2 console, click on "Load Balancers" in the navigation pane and select "Create Load Balancer."
+    - In the Amazon EC2 console, click on "Load Balancers" in the navigation pane and select "Create Load Balancer".
     - Choose the "Application Load Balancer" type and provide a name and listener configuration for the ALB.
     - Specify the appropriate availability zones and configure the security groups for the ALB.
     - On the "Configure Routing" page, select "Create a new target group" and choose the target group created in the previous step.